Cauliflower Welsh Rarebit is how to turn cauliflower into an easy, cheesy beer-infused lower-carb comforting meatless meal!

 - Add the flour and dry mustard and cook, stirring occasionally for 1-2 minutes.
 Do not let it brown.

 - Remove from the heat and pour in the beer.
-Return to the heat then add the cheese in handfuls, whisking constantly over low heat until cheese melts and is smooth, 2-3 minutes.
+Return to the heat, then add the cheese in handfuls, whisking constantly over low heat until cheese melts and is smooth, 2-3 minutes.
+Add Worcestershire and black pepper to taste.

 - Preheat the broiler.
 Place a rack 6 inches from the heat.